// colophon

 Anthropic SDK — Claude

-Haiku runs the ask-bar, Sonnet runs the role matcher.
+Claude Sonnet runs the ask-bar and the role matcher.
 Streaming over web standards.

 Content pipeline